WLLV

-WLLV (1240 AM) is a commercial radio station broadcasting an urban gospel format.
-Licensed to Louisville, the station serves the Louisville metropolitan area, including sections of Kentucky and Indiana.
-The station is owned by New Albany Broadcasting, which also owns urban adult contemporary station WLOU 1350 AM.
-The studios are on Muhammad Ali Boulevard in Louisville.
+WLLV (1240 AM) is a commercial radio station licensed to Louisville, Kentucky, United States, and serving the Louisville metropolitan area, including sections of Kentucky and Indiana.
+Owned by New Albany Broadcasting, it features an urban gospel format, with studios on Muhammad Ali Boulevard in Louisville.

-WLLV is a Class C station transmitting with 530 watts non-directional.
-Programming is also heard on FM translator W270CR on 101.9 MHz in Louisville.
+WLLV is also heard over low-power FM translator W270CR on 101.9 MHz in Louisville.